-Euclid’s division lemma, fundamental Theorem of Arithmetic — statements after reviewing work done earlier and after illustrating and motivating through examples.
+Fundamental Theorem of Arithmetic — statements after reviewing work done earlier and after illustrating and motivating through examples.
 Proofs of results —irrationality of decimal expansions of rational numbers in terms of terminating/ non-terminating, recurring decimals.

 |Unit 2||Algebra Periods- 6

 Zeros of a polynomial.
 Relationship between zeros and coefficients of a polynomial with particular reference to quadratic polynomials.
-Statement and simple problems on division algorithm for polynomials with real coefficients

 2. Pair of Linear Equations in Two Variables Periods-15

 Pair of linear equations in two variables.
 Geometric representation of different possibilities of solutions/ inconsistency.
 Algebraic conditions for number of solutions.
 Solution of pair of linear equations in two variables algebraically — by substitution, by elimination.
 Simple situational problems must be included.
 Simple problems on equations reducible to linear equations may be included.